gmdeorozco/Interview-Questions-Frontend/README.md

 - Spring Web for Restful services **
 - Lombok ** (check if applied in all use cases)
 - HATEOAS for improving Restful Services / Pagination

+# TECHNOLOGIES TO BE APPLIED

+- Basic React CRUD Client
 - Spring Security for
     ->  Authentication
     ->  Authorization